Is basbaas cagaar the best green chilli sauce in the world? Fahan Ahmed certainly thinks so.

 Now everyone will get the chance to find out how good basbaas is.
 Fahan and her friend Safiya Duksya have just launched their own range, East African Sisters Basbaas.

 It comes in two varieties – Cagaar (green) and Basbaas Guduud (red).
 It will soon go on sale at Macca Halal Meats in Flemington.
-It can also be purchased online through the Melbourne Food Hub.

 The East African Sisters product is based on a recipe used by Fahan’s grandmother.
 “When I was growing up in Mogadishu I was taught to cook by my mother, and she made very traditional food,” Fahan said.